s-munro/100-days-of-code/log.md

 In the meanwhile, DOM seems pretty interesting.
 I'm excited to see its capabilities, and am looking forward to adding dark modes/light modes and some similar dom-related changes to my apps.
 Cool stuff

 **Thoughts**: I've got a better grasp on js than I did a couple of days ago, but I'm still itching to learn more.
 After I finish DOM I'm going to be working on "advanced javascript" for quite a while, so we will see how that goes.
-This weekend is going to be a major time for learning.
+The upcoming weeks are going to be a major time for learning.